Antiloope/Site/README.md

-# site
+# Site
-A personal portfolio with some entries of a variety of topics
+My personal site with a portfolio and a variety of entries